Saurav6789/Google-Big-Query-Guide/README.md

 | **Security**       | Built-in security features, including IAM and encryption | Security measures need to be implemented and managed |

+## Getting Started

+Please perform the following steps :-

+1. Navigate to the following link [BigQuery-Start-page](https://cloud.google.com/bigquery?hl=en) .
+Click on the following button "Try BigQuery Free"
+2. You will be navigated to the following Sign up page [Sign Up](https://console.cloud.google.com/freetrial/signup/tos)
+3. On the Billing page [Billing_Page](https://console.cloud.google.com/freetrial/signup/billing/NL).
+Enter the details and click on "Start Free"

+Please note that you will be provide with free 300$ credits and then you will be charged accordingly.
+No automatic charges are deducted.